 A new program by ICMC and Caritas Mali aims to prevent recruitment by traffickers and help women and girl survivors of trafficking rebuild their lives.
-Your donation to the project will be matched by a Catholic charitable foundation.
+Your donation can help.

 Over the past years, reports of human trafficking have increased in and around gold mines in Mali, West Africa.
 Many people, including children, are forced into labor, mainly in small-scale mining operations with little government oversight.
 Women and girls are also often forced into prostitution in bars and camps that surround the mines.

 This new partnership between ICMC and its national member organization, Caritas Mali, aims to fight human trafficking through prevention and rescue of survivors.
-The Raskob Foundation for Catholic Activities, a U.S.-based private philanthropic foundation, has agreed to match donations for this project.
-That means that every dollar or euro donated will double the impact in fighting the trafficking of women and girls.
+The Raskob Foundation for Catholic Activities, a U.S.-based private philanthropic foundation, has provided a portion of the funds for this project.

 Through community outreach, the project will find and assist women and girls who are victims of human trafficking.
 Caritas Mali will identify survivors and offer them emergency shelter, clothing and hygiene kits.
 The organization will then provide them with psychosocial counseling, pastoral accompaniment and health services and help them reunite with their families whenever possible.
 The project will help school-aged survivors re-enter school and 20 adults will be selected for livelihood training to help them find employment free of abuse.